News:

 Bruce is correct in that gas filler necks in late model vehicles often do not accept such siphoning systems due to the filler flap.
 My Ford mechanic buddy said vehicles regularly come in for repair where someone used an improperly sized tube, funnel end, siphon or whatever, to add or extract fuel from a late model vehicle.
 Sometimes the unit gets stuck in the flap portion of the top of the filler neck opening and other times things break and fall inside the tank.
 The flap acts sort of like a barb or a hooked tooth of a predatory reptile as it does not permit movement of certain objects in reverse-once the flap has been depressed.
 Not good.

 I recall that a salesman told me these were deseigned to discourage theft of fuel by siphoning.
-It is imperative to use the fill nozzle that Ford for example, provides to provide proper access to that port.
+It is imperative to use the fill nozzle that Ford for example, provides for proper access to that port.
 Modern gas pump nozzles are not impacted by this "anti-theft" mechanism.
 Another Ford employee advised that Ford racing developed it years ago.

 Regardless, my comments were directed at vintage Cadillac filler necks where this will not be a problem due to the diameter & design of the filler neck opening.
 Clay/Lexi